Lecrapouille/gdcef/doc/detailsdesign.md

 See this
 [document](https://docs.godotengine.org/en/stable/classes/class_node.html)
 concerning what a Godot Node is.
-For Stigmee, the Godot C++ wrapper is localized in the folder `$WORKSPACE_STIGMEE/godot/3.4.3-stable/cpp`.

 ## Classes Diagram